fl1jason/TecTok/README.md

 ## Description
 TecTok is a blog site where users can read and post blogs about new developments in the tech world.

-For this project, we have worked as a group to build a full-stack app using Node.js, Express.js, Sequelize, Handlebars.js, and MVC architecture.
+For this project, we collaborated as a group to build a full-stack app using Node.js, Express.js, Sequelize, Handlebars.js, and MVC architecture.

 ## User Story